ongelo/d-linked-list-spellcheck/README.md

 # d-linked-list-spellcheck
 Implementation of a doubly linked list data structure in C++

-Simple spellchecking application to apply and test the doubly linked list.
+Simple spell checking application to apply and test the doubly linked list.